23 Blast: Inspiration

-23 Blast was inspired by the life of Travis Freeman, a Corbin, Kentucky native, who, at the age of twelve began having severe headaches. and was subsequently diagnosed with viral meningitis.
+23 Blast was inspired by the life of Travis Freeman, a Corbin, Kentucky native, who, at the age of twelve began having severe headaches. and a sinus infection, referred to as Cavernous Sinus Thrombosis.
 Soon after, his eyes swelled and became infected.
 His subsequent surgery was successful, but resulted in his blindness.
 He initially sought a support role on the Corbin Redhounds football team, but was assigned as a center on the roster.
 He played football all four years of high school.
 Travis attended the University of Kentucky, where he was offered a position on the team's support staff.
 In 1999, the High School Athletic Hall of Fame presented Travis with the first-ever Travis Freeman Award in recognition of his accomplishments.

 "23 Blast" is the name of a football play, in which the quarterback hands off to the running back, who attempts to go through a hole in the defensive line.
 In the 1967 UCLA vs. USC football game, "23 Blast" was the audible run play for O. J. Simpson's 64 yard game-winning touchdown.

 The filmmakers acknowledge being greatly influenced by movies such as Hoosiers, Rudy and Remember the Titans.

 Reception

 23 Blast received mixed reviews from critics.
 Film review aggregator Rotten Tomatoes gave the film a rating of 38%, based on 21 reviews, with an average score of 4.9/10.
 The site's consensus reads, "The real life story that inspired 23 Blast is undeniably heartwarming — but the movie itself is too predictable and amateurish to recommend."
-Metacritic, another review aggregator, assigned the film a weighted average score of 45 out of 100, based on 10 critics, indicating "mixed or average reviews".
+Metacritic, another review aggregator, assigned the film a weighted average score of 45 out of 100, based on 10 critics, indicating "mixed or average" reviews.

 23 Blast debuted at the Heartland Film Festival in 2013.
 It was the winner of the 2013 Heartland Film Festival's Audience choice Award for Narrative Feature.
 In 2014, 23 Blast was featured at several private screenings throughout the United States in front of test audiences.
 23 Blast released in select theaters on October 23, 2014, and nationwide on October 24, 2014.

 Super Bowl Winning Coach and All Pro Dad National spokesman, Tony Dungy said, “23 Blast is a powerful movie about football and perseverance."
 In an interview with Travis Freeman and Dylan Baker on The Huckabee Show, Arkansas Governor Mike Huckabee said, “If you only see one film between now and the end of the year, go see 23 Blast.”